chef-boneyard/chef-rfc/rfc015-powershell-dsc-resources.md

 * For DSC resource properties with non-trivial (e.g. types that inherit from System.Object in the CLR), how should they be translated from Chef / Ruby via the `dsc_resource` resource into a DSC-consumable artifact?
 The `PSCredential` type commonly used in PowerShell cmdlets is an example of such a type.
-One option is to disallow such types in `dsc_resource` and require the use of `dsc_script` or `dsc_mof` for this use case.
+One option is to disallow such types in `dsc_resource` and require the use of `dsc_configuration` for this use case.
 Another option is to provide a helper in the Chef DSL for these cases that would generate the appropriate representation in the configuration document.
+* What type of output is available in `WhyRun` mode?
+Can we surface the properties of the DSC resource that changed or otherwise give the output of the change?
+* What should the output be for reporting data -- again, a list of changed properties, some other lower-level output from DSC itself?

+### Previously opened issues that were resolved:
 * Should `dsc_mof` and `dsc_script` simply be the same resource, say `dsc_configuration` with an attribute to specify the language?
+  * Resolution: The functionality for `dsc_mof` which allowed direct use of MOF rather than PowerShell from a Chef resource will not be part of the initial specification, so there is no longer a question of whether or not to collapse its functionality into another resource.

 ## Appendices